jeholymoly/Bulk-Youtube-Summarizer/README.md

 **A. Prerequisites**

+You can install the necessary tools using the GUI method or one of the command-line methods below.

+**Method 1: GUI Installation (Standard)**
 1.  **Python:** Install Python 3.9 or higher from the [official Python website](https://www.python.org/downloads/).
 Make sure to check the box that says **"Add Python to PATH"** during installation.
 2.  **Git:** Install Git for Windows from the [official Git website](https://git-scm.com/download/win).
 3.  **FFmpeg:** The bot requires the FFmpeg program to process audio from videos.